ElliotReed/elliotreed_client/src/content/notes/scoring/composition/ranges.md

 The range of the alto saxophone is from concert D♭3 (the D♭ below middle C—see Scientific pitch notation) to concert A♭5 (or A5 on altos with a high F♯ key).
 As with most types of saxophones, the standard written range is B♭3 to F6 (or F♯6).
 Above that, the altissimo register begins at F♯ and extends upwards.
 The saxophone's altissimo register is more difficult to control than that of other woodwinds and is usually only expected from advanced players.

-Roughly, Bb 10th below middle C, F ?octaves above middle C
+Roughly, bb 10th below middle C, F 2 octaves above middle C

 #### Tenor

 Modern tenor saxophones which have a high F# key have a range from A♭2 to E5 (concert) and are therefore pitched one octave below the soprano saxophone.

-Roughly, Ab 2 octaves below middle C, E ?octaves above middle C
+Roughly, Ab 2 octaves below middle C, E 2 octaves above middle C

 #### Baritone